-Gustavo Adolfo Becquer Biography and Poems.
-This is biographical information on Gustavo Adolfo Becquer, one of the best poets of all time.
-This biography page also provides a link to poems written by Adolfo Becquer, as well as, a video biography...if available.
+The biography of Gustavo Adolfo Becquer.
+This page has biographical information on Gustavo Adolfo Becquer, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Gustavo Adolfo Domínguez Bastida, better known as Gustavo Adolfo Bécquer, (February 17, 1836, Seville - December 22, 1870) was a Spanish post-romanticist poet and writer (mostly short stories), also a playwright, literary columnist, and talented drawer.
 Today he is considered one of the most important figures in Spanish literature.
 He adopted the alias of Bécquer as his brother Valeriano Bécquer, a painter, had done earlier.
 He was associated with the post-romanticism movement and wrote while realism was enjoying success in Spain.
 He was moderately well known during his life, but it was after his death that most of his works were published.
 His best known works are the Rhymes and the Legends, usually published together as Rimas y leyendas.
 These poems and tales are essential to the study of Spanish literature and common reading for high-school students in Spanish-speaking countries .